brianapulido/Microsoft-AZ-900/Microsoft AZ-900 Notes.md

 * Public cloud: available for public use, purchase cloud services and use.
 It is built, controlled and maintained by a third-party cloud provider.
 * Hybrid cloud: can run both private and public cloud together and decide where you want certain services to go.
 Flexibility.
 * Azure Arc helps manage cloud environments
-* Azure Vmware Solution provides seamless integration between private and public or hybrid clouds.
+* Azure VMware Solution provides seamless integration between private and public or hybrid clouds.
 * Consumption-based model: Cloud computing falls under operational expenditure (OpEx) which is spending money on services or products over time.
 * Consumer pays only for resources used.
 * Pay-as-you-go pricing model.